torbsd/torbsd.github.io/resources.md

 * Christian Bruffer at [MeetBSD 2007 presentation on FreeBSD, Protecting Privacy with Tor](https://www.youtube.com/watch?v=OwBh8ro7xHQ)

 * [Tor Network Status](http://torstatus.blutmagie.de)
-  A useful overview of the current public Tor relays, with a query function to check relay numbers by operating system.
+  A useful overview of the current public Tor relays, with a filtering ability to check relay numbers by operating system, and other attributes.

 * [Tor Metrics](http://metrics.torproject.org)
   More useful graphs about the Tor network, including [platform usage](https://metrics.torproject.org/platforms.html).